plindborg/owc/support_jmod.md

 You can disconnect Strava at any time.
 Health data access is read-only for supported metrics.
 Permissions can be managed in iOS Settings at any time.

+Contact
+If you have questions, contact us at: offworldcolonies73@gmail.com